keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/multiple.md

 ## Configuration
 The following configuration parameters are supported for the `multiple` method of pagination:

-- `scrollers` (required, object) --- Object with configuration of the scrollers (see below).
+- `scrollers` (required, object) --- object with configuration of the scrollers (see below)
-- `default` (optional, string) --- Name of a scroller used for all jobs without a specified scroller.
-If not specified, then the jobs with no assigned scroller will not use any type of pagination.
+- `default` (optional, string) --- name of a scroller used for all jobs without a specified scroller; if not specified, then the jobs with no assigned scroller will not use any type of pagination.

 The `scrollers` configuration is an object whose keys are arbitrary scroller names.
 The values of the keys are standard scroller configurations.
-Any of the supported [paging strategies](/extend/generic-extractor/configuration/api/pagination/#paging-strategy) can be used and multiple paging strategies can be mixed.
+Any of the supported [paging strategies](/extend/generic-extractor/configuration/api/pagination/#paging-strategy) can be used, and multiple paging strategies can be mixed.
 The configurations are the same as if there was a single scroller.
 The name of the scroller must be used in a specific [job `scroller` parameter](/extend/generic-extractor/configuration/config/jobs/#scroller).

 A `default` scroller can be set (must be one of the names defined in `scrollers`).
 In that case, all jobs without an assigned scroller will use the default one.